myrrlyn/apocrypha.es/priv/archive/1qtdj7.md

 I submit that the Godhead is the Original Dreamer from which all Dreams derive.
 There may be additional Dream layers between Anu and the Godhead but for the sake of simplicity let’s say that Anu was part of the Godhead’s dream.
-Anu achieved CHIM—he realized that he was a sentient individual in the dream of another, that he exists and does not exist.
-With this realization came the possibility of Amaranth—one who achieves CHIM and goes into sensory deprivation to sleep eternal and dream a new Dream from within the Dream in which one exists.
+Anu achieved CHIM — he realized that he was a sentient individual in the dream of another, that he exists and does not exist.
+With this realization came the possibility of Amaranth — one who achieves CHIM and goes into sensory deprivation to sleep eternal and dream a new Dream from within the Dream in which one exists.
 Anu sleeps in the Sun of the Godhead’s dream.

 The Anu who fought Padomay was a manifestation of the self and Padomay the manifestation of the denial of self.
 I exist and I do not exist.
 Anu pulled his